nkwhr/ActiveModelLike-Errors/README.md

 ## get

-Get messages for the given key.
+Get messages for the given attribute.

     $errors->messages;    # { name => ['is invalid'] }
     $errors->get('name'); # ['is invalid']